 - As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India, in terms of sub-section (11) of Section 143 of the Act, we give in the "Annexure A", a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 2.
-As required by Section 143(3) of the Act, based on our audit we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c) The Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, the Cash Flow Statement and Statement of Changes in Equity dealt with by this Report are in agreement with the books of account. - d) In our opinion, the aforesaid financial statements comply with the Ind-AS specified under Section 133 of the Act, except Ind-AS 109 financial instrument regarding non provision of Expected Credit Loss (ECL) on doubtful debtors and advances. - e) On the basis of the written representations received from the directors as on March 31, 2019 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2019 from being appointed as a director in terms of Section 164(2) of the Act. - f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B".
-Our report expresses an unmodified opinion on the adequacy
+As required by Section 143(3) of the Act, based on our audit we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c) The Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, the Cash Flow

-- and operating effectiveness of the Company's internal financial controls over financial reporting.
-With respect to the other matters to be included in the Auditor's Report in accordance with the requirements of section 197(16) of the Act, as amended, in our opinion and to the best of our information and according to the explanations given to us, the remuneration paid by the Company to its directors during the year is in accordance with the provisions of section 197 of the Act. - g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us: - i) As per information and explanation given to us Company does not have any pending litigations which would impact its financial position. - ii) The Company has made provision, as required under the applicable law or accounting standards, for material foreseeable losses, if any, on long-term contracts including derivative contracts; - iii) There were no amount required to be transferred, to the Investor Education and Protection Fund by the Company during the year.
+- Statement and Statement of Changes in Equity dealt with by this Report are in agreement with the books of account. - d) In our opinion, the aforesaid financial statements comply with the Ind AS specified under Section 133 of the Act, except Ind AS 109 Financial instruments regarding non provision of Expected Credit Loss (ECL) on doubtful debtors and advances. - e) On the basis of the written representations received from the directors as on March 31, 2020 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2020 from being appointed as a director in terms of Section 164(2) of the Act. - f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B".
+Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the Company's internal financial controls over financial reporting.
+With respect to the other matters to be included in the Auditor's Report in accordance with the requirements of section 197(16) of the Act, as Amended, in our opinion and to the best of our information and according to the explanations given to us, the remuneration paid by the Company to its directors during the year is in accordance with the provisions of section 197 of the Act. - g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us: - As per information and explanation given to us Company does not have any pending litigations which would impact its financial position. - ii).
+The Company has made provision, as required under the applicable law or accounting standards, for material foreseeable losses, if any, on long-term contracts including derivative contracts: - iii) There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company. - iii).
+There were no amount which were required to be transferred to the Investor Education and Protection Fund during the year.

-For Chaturvedi Sohan& co.
+For Chaturvedi Sohan & Co.
 Chartered Accountants Firm Registration No: 118424W

-"Annexure A" to the Independent Auditor's Report of even date on the Financial Statement of Phoenix Township Limited
+"Annexure A" to the Independent Auditor's Report of even date on the Financial Statement of Phoenix Township Limited.

-Referred to in paragraph 1 under the heading 'Report on Other Legal & Regulatory Requirement' of our report of even date to the financial statements of the Company for the year ended March 31st, 2019:
+Referred to in paragraph 1 under the heading 'Report on Other Legal & Regulatory Requirement' of our report of even date to the financial statements of the Company for the year ended March 31st, 2020: